tylert/dotfiles/README.md

 ## Debian

-    # Why isn't this the default everywhere, by now?!?!
+    # Why is this not the default everywhere by now?!?!
     $ sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 10